bensutlieff/bensutlieff.github.io/_pages/personal.md

 Beyond my work, I have many other interests.

 I have recently taken up the popular Scottish pastime of `Munro-bagging' (i.e. climbing the 282 Scottish mountains with an elevation of more than 914 metres/3,000 feet).
-I maintain a log of my progress in bagging the Munros and various other categories of mountain/hill [here]([https://www.ph.ed.ac.uk/people/beth-biller](https://www.walkhighlands.co.uk/Forum/memberlist.php?mode=viewmap&u=265149)).
+I maintain a log of my progress in bagging the Munros and various other categories of mountains and hills [here]([https://www.ph.ed.ac.uk/people/beth-biller](https://www.walkhighlands.co.uk/Forum/memberlist.php?mode=viewmap&u=265149)).

 *This page was last updated in November 2024.*